Tips, Tricks & Techniques To Make Your Guitar Solos Way More Expressive.

-This is a hammer on backwards
+This is a hammer on backward

-Play a note anywhere on the guitar neck, then pull that note off to a finger you have placed on a lower fret on the same string, to produce a lower sounding note.
+Play a note anywhere on the guitar neck, then pull that note off to a finger you have placed on a lower fret on the same string, to produce a lower-sounding note.

-- Thrill: a rapid succession of hammer ons and pull offs.
+- Thrill: a rapid succession of hammer-ons and pull-offs.